 Travelling to Antarctica is an adventure in itself.
 The unique continent boasts some of the most beautiful and diverse views in the world.
 Travellers from every edge of the globe have visited the arctic tundra to experience the adventure of a lifetime.

 The world-famous Polar Plunge is one of the most iconic experiences offered in Antarctica.
 Brave travellers can hop aboard a scenic boat ride to Deception Island, located south of Argentina.
 From there, visitors will have the chance to explore the island for up to an hour.
-Once the hour is up, visitors wishing to to take a dip in the cold, arctic waters, will face their moment of truth.
+Once the hour is up, visitors wishing to take a dip in the cold, arctic waters, will face their moment of truth.
 The quick swim is at the end of each trip, so that adventurists can quickly board their vessels and warm up!

 What Should I Take to Antarctica?